There’s something about the summer that begs you to rejuvenate.

 Maybe it has something to do with crossing the half-way mark in the year.

-So before you get back to the grind in the fall, here are some ways to savor the long summer days and re-introduce new life in their practice routine.
+Well, I’ve got some ways to savor your long summer days and re-introduce new life in your child’s practice routine.

 1. Start a 100 day practice challenge